Dream of: 25 March 2000 "The Aeneid"

 I couldn't believe it I was once again a student at Grant Junior High School.
 After all these years, I had returned to Portsmouth, and as old as I was, I had again begun taking a class at Grant in a room full of young teenagers.

 This was my first day of class and I was still trying to orient myself.
 The class was Latin, and on my desk was a copy of the Latin textbook which was being used.
 I flipped through the book, and was happy to see that it was filled with stories written in Latin, and not stuffed with grammar.
 I was much more interested in reading Latin stories than in learning Latin grammar.
 I was also happy to see one of the stories was entitled The Aeneid.
-I hadn't read the poet Virgil's The Aeneid in a while, and knew I would enjoy reviewing it.
+I hadn't read Virgil's The Aeneid in a while, and knew I would enjoy reviewing it.

 My pleasure was suddenly interrupted when I heard the teacher bark out my name.
 She was a grumpy dowdy woman, in her mid fifties, slouched over her desk at the front of the room.
 She had asked me a question about today's lesson.
 I felt embarrassed when I explained that this was my first day and that I hadn't prepared the lesson.
 She begrudgingly accepted my excuse and warned me to be prepared in the future.

 As she continued asking other people questions, I realized I would need to always have my lessons prepared, because the teacher obviously called on students at random every day to answer questions.
 I wasn't fond of that kind of class, but I still intended to continue.